jbermudes/scale-av-web/index.md

 ------------
 You will mainly see e-mails between or from the following people
  - Ilan Rabinovitch is the SCALE Conference Chair and involved with the streaming video
- - Michael Proctor Smith is the A/V Chair and handles the technical end
+ - Michael Proctor Smith is the A/V Chair and handles the technical end with the cameras and video recording
- - Tom King is a former A/V Chair; he handles the rental equipment
+ - Tom King is a former A/V Chair; he handles the rental equipment and radios
  - Lan Dang is the new A/V volunteer coordinator and the one who writes up most of the wiki entries and issues.